Kin The Know

 One way to stop mastitis from developing is by using a soothing balm to prevent cracks and cuts in the nipples.

-Ensuring your baby has a good latch and allowing it to drain one breast completely before switching to the other is also help as it helps prevent fluid from getting trapped in the milk duct, which is the most common cause of this bacterial infection.
+Ensuring your baby has a good latch and allowing it to drain one breast completely before switching to the other is also helpful as it helps prevent fluid from getting trapped in the milk duct, which is the most common cause of this bacterial infection.

 Breast pads